Lalor Roddy: Tinderbox Theatre Company

+Acting work

-Roddy's performances in Belfast attracted attention of the Royal Shakespeare Company (RSC) and he played roles in the RSC's productions of Billy Roche’s Amphibians and James Robson’s King Baby.
+Roddy's performances in Belfast attracted attention of the Royal Shakespeare Company (RSC) and he played roles in the RSC's productions of Billy Roche’s Amphibians and James Robson's King Baby.
 In 1998, he played with the RSC for a full season at the company's home in Stratford-upon-Avon.

 Roddy starred in two plays with the Abbey Theatre in Dublin, namely Observe the Sons of Ulster Marching Towards the Somme and In a Little World of Our Own.
 For the latter play, he won the ESB/Irish Times Award for best supporting actor.
 Observe the Sons of Ulster Marching Towards the Somme, with its sympathetic portrayal of Protestant Ulstermen serving in the British Army during the First World War, the leader of whom is a repressed homosexual, was described as a "landmark" play in Dublin, and Roddy's performance in the play did much to enhance his reputation.
 In a Little World of Our Own, whose subject were Ulster Unionists involved in a paramilitary group, was described as an important production.
 Roddy noted that Gary Mitchell, the playwright who wrote In a Little World of Our Own, was Protestant while Frank McGuinness, the playwright who wrote Observe the Sons of Ulster Marching Towards the Somme, was a Catholic.
-In 2004, he was nominated in the ESB/Irish Times Theatre Awards for best actor for his performance in The Weir.

 In 2004 and again in 2014, he acted in the controversial play Defender of the Faith by Stuart Carolan, set in 1986 on an isolated farm in County Armagh, where a family that supports the Provisional Irish Republican Army (IRA) suspects that one of them might be an informer for the Crown.

 Television and film work

-Through primarily a theatre actor working throughout Ireland, Roddy is best known internationally for work in film and television, having appeared in over sixty films and television episodes.
-One of his best known roles on the screen is also one of his briefest, namely as the assassin who tried to kill Bran Stark in The Kingsroad episode of Game of Thrones.
-In 2013, he told the Irish journalist Hilary Fennell: "Being a professional actor means holding onto your own persona despite edging towards someone else's."
+Through primarily a theatre actor working throughout Ireland, Roddy is best known internationally for work in film and television, having appeared in many films and television episodes.
+One of his best known roles on the screen is also one of his briefest, as the assassin who tried to kill Bran Stark in The Kingsroad episode of Game of Thrones.

 In 2018, he starred in Séamus, a short film written and directed by the American filmmaker Gursimran Sandhu.

+Accolades

+Roddy was described by The Irish Times theatre critic Fintan O'Toole as "surely the finest Irish actor of his generation".